Tag Archives: communication

 Bit resistance or imbalance?

 Some horses accept contact better than others.
-My naturally gaited Tennessee walking horse, Makana, accepts and follows contact well.
-Yet, sometimes she leans on the bit and gets heavy in my hands.
+My naturally gaited Tennessee walking horse, Makana, accepts and follows contact well at a halt and walk.
+Yet, sometimes she leans on the bit and gets heavy in my hands at the running walk and canter.

 For Makana, this heaviness in my hands isn’t a bit-acceptance problem.
 It is a symptom of too much weight on her shoulders⚊slouching on the chest.
 To correct, I need to remind her with upward nudges, so she repositions her chest posture and rebalances.
 It is easier to rebalance at a halt or slow walk.
 The faster she travels out of balance, the more challenging it is to rebalance with the upward nudges.
 This is where additional exercises come in to play.